ecorey/SUI-Move-Bootcamp-Final-Project/README.md

     sui move build --skip-fetch-latest-git-deps

-  To built Sui move package I would then use the command:

-        sui move build --skip-fetch-latest-git-deps

   Unfortunately this work around does not et you publish a contract sue to the same issue again: